Axym-Labs/LetoReader/README.md

     <a href="https://hub.docker.com/r/davidewiest/reader"><b>Docker image</b></a>
 </p>

 Leto is a versatile speed reader designed to enhance your reading efficiency.
 It supports high-speed reading for skimming or consuming easy texts at e.g. 400-1000 words per minute.
-However, it can also be used at lower speeds to improve comprehension while still benefiting from Rapid Serial Visual Presentation (RSVP).
+However, it can also be used at lower speeds for better comprehension while still benefiting from Rapid Serial Visual Presentation (RSVP).

 ### Key differences to traditional reading
 - Fixed reading speed (configurable by the user)